jatin7gupta/machine_learning_chatbot/readme.md

 Note: python3 may refer to python in your system

 This service is dependent on WIT.AI and its token to work.
 You also need to train your own WIT.AI uttrances.
-This biolerplate project will only give you a structure to work with.
+This boilerplate project will only give you a structure to work with.